 I became the Sausage King through work, perspiration, deodorant, and more work.
 Pure and simple.
 And an effective marketing strategy.
 Since I’ve been CEO of Froman Industries, I’ve seen the company increase in value by almost 0.4%.
 I think that speaks for itself.

 As my old friend Francis Albert Sinatra once sang, “What is a man, What has he got, If not himself, Then he has Naught!”.
 Those are words to live by my friends.

 And I have lived by them.
 Steady as a rock, I keep to my course despite the slings and arrows people throw at me, steadfast in my beliefs and the knowledge that I am the greatest sausage supplier in this the greatest country on earth – The United States of America!

-There may be some Anti-American haters out there who refuse to buy my products but I just laugh that off.
-After all, I have hundreds of thousands of men, women and children eating my sausage regularly, and there aren’t many people who can say that.
+There may be some haters out there who, as Taylor Swift says, are gonna hate but I just shake that off.
+After all, I have hundreds of thousands of Americans eating my sausage regularly, and that brings me enormous satisfaction.

 P.S.
 I get a lot of people spelling my name wrong: Abe Froeman instead of Abe Froman.
 There’s an easy way to remember this – think Italian!
-Think of the leaning tower of PISA!
-Think PARMA ham!
 Think of the Roman Empire!
 It’s f-ROMAN!